Surveillance Pricing Index SPX

 Axios Denver

-Colorado moves a bill to prohibit surveillance-based discrimination in pricing and wages.
+Colorado moves a bill prohibiting surveillance-based discrimination in pricing and wages.
 After clearing the House, the bill is voted out of a Senate committee.
 Effective date for bills enacted without a safety clause is August 12, 2026.

 Policy & Law